There is a lot of speculation about how machine learning and artificial intelligence could take creative jobs away from

 - Arthur has been living happily with Alice for the last five years.
 They have a two-year-old daughter and have never been officially married.

 - Charlie is 17 years old.
 He lives at home with his parents and is in high school.

 David is 17 years old.
 He left home at 13, started a small business, and is now a successful young entrepreneur leading a playboy’s lifestyle in his penthouse apartment.

 The straightforward definition of ‘bachelor’ does not adequately represent all the possibilities of who fits into the category.
 Knowing who a bachelor is is just common sense, but there’s nothing common about common sense.
 Somehow it must find its way into a human or robot brain.
 And common sense is not simply an almanac about life that can be dictated by a teacher or downloaded like an enormous database.
 No database could list all the facts we tacitly know, and no one ever taught them to us.
 (Pinker, Steven.
 How the Mind Works.
 1997)

-In How the Mind Works [title in italics], Steven Pinker explains how complex and elegant the process of language learning of human brains is.
+In How the Mind Works, Steven Pinker explains how complex and elegant the process of language learning of human brains is.

 Before machine learning, teaching a machine to recognize cats was impossible.
 It’s because you had to explain how a cat looks like.
 For example, “if an object has 4 legs, big eyes, little pointy ears, and a hairy body, then it is a cat.”
 Of course, many things have 4 legs and big eyes, so computers would confuse cats and dogs.
 Also, it was necessary to explain what legs and eyes were, etc. Defining cats and creating a corresponding algorithm was nearly impossible.